- MRKH is a congenital disorder of the female reproductive system.

 - Encourage your daughter to ask questions and talk about her concerns with her health care providers.
 Suggest that your daughter keep a notebook of any questions and concerns she may have for her health care team: health care provider, nurse, social worker.
 Understand that she may want to talk with her members of her team alone, without you present.

 - Give your daughter as much privacy as possible.
 Privacy is important to the healthy development of all adolescents.
-Your daughter will need time alone in her bedroom to use the dilators.
+In particular, your daughter will need time alone in her bedroom should she choose to use dilators to create a vagina.
 If she shares a room with a sibling, be sure to arrange time when she can have the room to herself.

 - Reassure your daughter that you will ask her permission before talking about her diagnosis with anyone.
 Ask her if you may talk with one person who gives you support; for example, a favorite aunt.

 - Don’t worry if you aren’t sure how to answer some of your daughter’s questions.
 It is fine to say “I don’t know” and offer to help find the answers.
 If your daughter is interested in learning more, it may be a good idea to share research tasks.
 This can provide a safe way to talk about MRKH by shifting the focus from your daughter to the condition.
 Your daughter’s medical team of experts can help answer questions, such as future fertility options.

 - If you don’t know what your daughter needs…ask!
 You may find that your daughter doesn’t want to talk about her new diagnosis, while you are anxious to have a conversation about it.
 Alternatively, you may find that your daughter is very open about her MRKH while you are feeling that you need more time to process the information before you’re ready to talk about it.
 Everyone copes differently in challenging situations, and it is important for you and your daughter to know and respect what each of you needs from one another.
 Open communication about how you’re feeling is the best way to help your whole family navigate this new and uncharted territory together.